VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

+This guide is a list of everything you need to know to have the best possible weekend here at VandyHacks!
 ## Dear Hacker,

-We’re super excited to have you at VandyHacks V from [November 2nd-4th](calendar.vandyhacks.org)!
+We’re super excited to have you at VandyHacks V from [November 2nd-4th](https://calendar.vandyhacks.org)!
 In this document, we’ve included some basics to hackathons, logistics, event descriptions, mentor information, hardware/API/credits, and prizes.
 Should you have any questions, feel free to email us at [info@vandyhacks.org](mailto:info@vandyhacks.org).

 For a live schedule and important info, head over to our day-of page at [dayof.vandyhacks.org](https://dayof.vandyhacks.org).
 Now, let's jump right into things!